Progress (organisation)

-Progressive Britain, formerly known as Progress, is a political organisation associated with the British Labour Party, founded in 1996 to support the New Labour leadership of Tony Blair.
+Progress is a political organisation associated with the British Labour Party, founded in 1996 to support the New Labour leadership of Tony Blair.
 It is seen as being on the right of the party.

 Progress merged with Policy Network in May 2021 to form Progressive Britain.
-Progressive Britain publishes research on politics, social issues, and the economy, as well as organising conferences and other events.
+The organisation rebranded back to Progress in celebration of their thirtieth birthday in January 2026.
+Progress publishes polling and research on internal Labour politics, government policy and legislation, as well as organising conferences and other events.

 Aims

-Until 2014 Progress stated it was "the New Labour pressure group which aims to promote a radical and progressive politics for the 21st century."
-From late 2014 Progress stopped using the "New Labour" label and rebranded itself as "Labour's new mainstream, aim[ing] to promote a radical and progressive politics".
+Until 2014, Progress stated it was "the New Labour pressure group which aims to promote a radical and progressive politics for the 21st century."
+From late 2014, Progress stopped using the "New Labour" label and rebranded itself as "Labour's new mainstream, aim[ing] to promote a radical and progressive politics".